derek-dchu/Java/notes/collections.md

 ## Map
-* no duplicate keys, each key can map to at most on value.
+* no duplicate keys, each key can map to at most on one value.

 ### TreeMap
 sorted key.